 Other Relevant Information: Graduate students should select a chairman and other advisory committee members and submit a plan of graduate work by the end of their first semester of residence.
-They are also urged to take the qualifying examinations within one year of residence.
-These examinations are to ensure broad competence in the relevant areas of wood and paper science.
-The department believes M.S. and Ph.D. students should select a research topic and begin their thesis research as early as possible.
+They are also required to take the qualifying examination(s) after one semester of residence.
+These examinations are to ensure that the student has the basic abilities to think independently as a scientist within the context of the forest biomaterials literature.
+The department believes M.S. and Ph.D. students should select a research topic and begin their dissertation or thesis research as early as possible.